Different artists have different focuses when it comes to creating their artwork; whether it be still life, sea or landscape or even portraiture.

 We should consider the importance of practising quick drawing being that we are working on training our eye to see the pose, our arm makes dynamic and nuanced marks on the paper with hints of memories that feature the gesture.

-Without practice, you will never be able to see which techniques work best for how you draw.
+Without practice, you will never be able to see what technique matches with your practice.

 So get out there and draw!